diegotrazzi/diegotrazzi.github.io/_posts/Solana/2024-12-20-deploy-a-solana-token.md

 ![Phantom DevNet Balance](/assets/Solana/DevNetBalance.png){: .left width="300"}

+## Deploy a Solana token on the devnet - Final Result

 * This will become a table of contents (this text will be scrapped).
 {:toc}

+## Deploy a Solana token on the devnet - Final Result

 ## Set Solana CLI to Use Testnet